ameeetgaikwad/BlockBox/README.md

 ## Tradeoffs / What would I do differently if I have more time

 - I would have a middleware contract `Controller.sol`.
 Rather than users directly interacting with the main NFT contract when they want to buy an membership, they will interact with this `Controller.sol` contract and this contract will buy the NFT for them.
 - All the data you see on the UI regarding the NFT it is redering offchain.
 I've stored the data in a database (mongoDB).
 I can render all the data from onchain as well, but as the assignment mentioned to showcase Database skills as well so I did this way.
+And will use multicall to get all the NFTs.
+- I would also add debounce to the search feature.